 3. Automate your pins (and how to use Tailwind for Pinterest)

-I recommend automating your pinning schedule to everyone who works with me on a Pinterest SEO Strategy Plan because it’s such a game changer.
+I recommend automating your pinning schedule because it’s such a time saver.
 Manually pinning your own content can get incredibly time consuming if you want to see real website traffic growth from Pinterest and it involves posting to Pinterest daily.

 I spend the least amount of time on Pinterest out of all the social media platforms I use and it sends the most traffic to my website every month.
 It’s also responsible for all of my e-mail list growth to date!

-I do this by using Tailwind to automate my pinning schedule and they have loads of other amazing features that I credit for my success, such as Tribes and Smartloops.
+I do this by using Tailwind to automate my pinning schedule and they have loads of other amazing features that I credit for my success, such as Communities and Smartloops.
+You can read more about how to use Tailwind for Pinterest here.

 My favourite thing about Tailwind is that they know so much about posting schedules and best practices for Pinterest that they take a lot of the guess work out for you.
 They’ll advise you on the best times to post, how often to post and how to avoid any no-nos on the platform.